timothystewart6/BotsPlusPlus/README.md

 ## Config

-We have included better defaults that are taoilred for customizations this server supports.
+We have included better defaults that are tailored for customizations this server supports.
 They are ready to use, all you need to do is update the database info.
 Both auth and world configs can be found at:

 `src/server/authserver/authserver.conf`

 `src/server/worldserver/worldserver.conf`

 ## Docker